jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (9) In this section, issuing officer has the same meaning as in section 3 of the Search and Surveillance Act 2012.

 ### 17 Information to be furnished on request of Commissioner
-(1) Every person (including any officer employed in or in connection with any department of the government or by any public authority, and any other public officer) shall, when required by the Commissioner, furnish in writing any information and produce for inspection any documents which the Commissioner considers necessary or relevant for any purpose relating to the administration or enforcement of any of the Inland Revenue Acts or for any purpose relating to the administration or enforcement of any matter arising from or connected with any other function lawfully conferred on the Commissioner.
+(1) Every person (including any officer employed in or in connection with any department of the government or by any public authority, and any other public officer) shall, when required by the Commissioner, furnish any information in a manner acceptable to the Commissioner, and produce for inspection any documents which the Commissioner considers necessary or relevant for any purpose relating to the administration or enforcement of any of the Inland Revenue Acts or for any purpose relating to the administration or enforcement of any matter arising from or connected with any other function lawfully conferred on the Commissioner.
 (1B) For the purpose of subsection (1), information or a document is treated as being in the knowledge, possession or control of a New Zealand resident if—
   (a) the New Zealand resident controls, directly or indirectly, a non-resident; and (b) the information or document is in the knowledge, possession or control of the non-resident.
 (1C) For the purpose of subsection (1B) and sections 143(2) and 143A(2)—
   (a) in determining whether a non-resident is controlled by a New Zealand resident, the New Zealand resident is treated as holding anything held by a person who is resident in New Zealand, or is a controlled foreign company, and is associated with the New Zealand resident; and
   (b) a law of a foreign country that relates to the secrecy of information must be ignored.
-(1D) If information in writing is required, or documents must be produced, the Commissioner may require that the information be furnished, or the documents be produced, to a particular office of the department.
+(1D) If information is required, or documents must be produced, the Commissioner may require that the information be furnished, or the documents be produced, to a particular office of the department.
 (2)
 (3) The Commissioner may, if the Commissioner considers it reasonable to do so, remove and retain any documents produced for inspection under this section for so long as is necessary for a full and complete inspection of those documents.
 (4) Any person producing any documents which are retained by the Commissioner under subsection (3) shall, at all reasonable times and subject to such reasonable conditions as may be determined by the Commissioner, be entitled to inspect the retained documents and to obtain copies of them at the person's own expense.
-(5) The Commissioner may require that any written information or particulars furnished under this section shall be verified by statutory declaration or otherwise.
+(5) The Commissioner may require that any information or particulars furnished under this section shall be verified by statutory declaration or otherwise.
 (6) The Commissioner may, without fee or reward, make extracts from or copies of any documents produced for inspection in accordance with this section.

 ### 17A Court orders for production of information or return
 (1) The purpose of this section is to provide the Commissioner with an alternative remedy to prosecuting taxpayers for the offences of—
   (a) failing to provide the information required under section 17; or (b) failing to provide tax returns required to be provided by the tax laws.
-(2) If a person fails to provide information to the Commissioner as required by a written notice under section 17 and within the time limit specified in the notice, the Commissioner may apply to the District Court for an order requiring the person to produce the information for review.
+(2) If a person fails to provide information to the Commissioner as required by a notice under section 17 and within the time limit specified in the notice, the Commissioner may apply to the District Court for an order requiring the person to produce the information for review.
 (3) If a taxpayer does not provide a tax return on time, the Commissioner may apply to the District Court for an order requiring the taxpayer to provide the tax return.
 (4) The Commissioner may apply in accordance with subsection (2) or subsection (3) as well as or instead of prosecuting the taxpayer.
 (5) Notice of the application must be given by the Commissioner to—